-In a way, it’s like the letters for S.H.A.Z.A.M each give a trait, ability, or power to Shazam, who, he, himself is Billy Batson.
-Shazam is nothing like Solomon, Hercules, Atlas, Zeus, Achilles, and Mercury but his make up is.
+In a way, it’s like the letters for S.H.A.Z.A.M each gives a trait, ability, or power to Shazam, who, he, himself is Billy Batson.
+Shazam is nothing like Solomon, Hercules, Atlas, Zeus, Achilles, and Mercury but his makeup is.
 At the same time, Billy and Shazam while similar are different as well.
 To me, that is how a lot of creativity is.

 What are some of your influences?
 How did they inform Agent Kirby and how is The Agent different from them?

-Rik: All patriotic characters are some reflection of the Shield, who was first or Captain America, who was the most successful.
+Rik: All patriotic characters are some reflection of the Shield, who was first, or Captain America, who was the most successful.
 As a kid, the first character I gravitated to was Wally West, Kid Flash from Teen Titans.
-There’s a lot of those Flash stories in this comic.
+There are a lot of those Flash stories in this comic.
 After all, first and foremost, I am a comic fan.
-The Simon N. Kirby character is more like Barry Allen anything else.
+The Simon N. Kirby character is more like Barry Allen than anything else.
 However, unlike Barry, he’s a guy who doesn’t want to be a superhero.
 He’s assigned the role as part of his job.
-Once assigned the role he’s going to make most of it.
+Once assigned the role he’s going to make the most of it.
 He’s an FBI agent so we’re going to have a lot of procedural items in there.
 My other patriotic character Sgt.
 Flag is Rob McFarlane.
 Another tribute name.
 With Sgt.
-Flag, he is everything about being patriotic that Agent Kirby isn’t.
-Think of The Agent as a silver age hero and Sgt.
+Flag is everything about being patriotic that Agent Kirby isn’t.
+Think of The Agent as a Silver Age hero and Sgt.
 Flag as a ’90s Image hero.
 The other two characters are from my days as a retailer.
-Lynx was a character that we produced as ashcan for in my comic shop more than 20 years ago.
+Lynx was a character that we produced as an ashcan for in my comic shop more than 20 years ago.
 Now Lynx is a couple.
 The word Lynx is both plural and singular, much like the word Deer.

 I’m curious what your idea of patriotism is.
 For yourself personally and in light of Simon N. Kirby, The Agent, and G-Man Comics?